 Tehama Trail2120 Loleta Ave, Corning

-The trail links together nearly two dozen vineyards, orchards, grass-fed beef ranchers and other specialist meat producers.
-Hop onto the route at any point, but the driving tour technically begins in Corning, a town known for its olives.
-Call in at the iconic Olive Pit for samples of traditional olives or try more exotic options, such as herb and garlic cheese stuffed Sicilian olives.
+The trail links together nearly two dozen vineyards, orchards, and grass-fed beef ranchers and other specialty meat producers.
+Hop onto the route at any point, but the driving tour technically begins in Corning, a town known for olives.
+Stop by the iconic Olive Pit for samples of traditional olives, or try more exotic options, like herb-and-garlic-cheese-stuffed Sicilian olives.
 Head over to Lucero Olive Oil to sample artisanal olive oils and vinegars and shop for gifts.

-Continue along the trail to sample and buy heirloom tomatoes, juice down your chin peaches and plums and berries as well as fresh pies and honeys.
-Pop into New Clairvaux Vineyard in tiny Vina, just south of Redding, where the Trappist monks invite you to sample their Barbera, Pinot Grigio and other varietals in a large tasting room in the monastery grounds.
+Continue along the trail to sample and buy heirloom tomatoes, juice-down-your-chin peaches and plums, and berries, as well as fresh pies and honeys.
+Swing by New Clairvaux Vineyard in tiny Vina, just south of Redding, where Trappist monks invite you to sample their Barbera, Pinot Grigio, and other varietals in a large tasting room on the monastery grounds.